A small sampling of our two tone wedding bands and two tone engagement rings!

-If you are in the market for two tone engagement rings or two tone wedding bands, you’ve probably already discovered that rings range from either mass-produced inexpensive designs to the exquisitely crafted handmade masterpieces.
+If you are in the market for two tone engagement rings or two tone wedding bands, you’ve probably already discovered that two tone rings range from either mass-produced inexpensive designs to the exquisitely handmade.

-1. What Distinguishes A Women’s Two Tone Engagement Ring From A Men’s?
+1. What Distinguishes A Women’s Two Tone Wedding Ring From Men’s Two Tone Wedding Rings?

-Your wedding ring or engagement ring is your choice alone.
-It is very subjective, and the most important issue is what feels right to you.
+Your personal preference two tone wedding ring or mixed metal engagement ring is your choice alone.
+The most important issue is what feels right to you.

-Keeping all this in mind... what traditionally distinguishes a men's two tone wedding band from a women's comes down to two issues: width of the wedding ring and style.
+Keeping all this in mind... what traditionally distinguishes two tone men’s wedding rings from women’s two tone wedding rings comes down to two issues: width of the wedding ring and style.

 Men’s hands are, more often than not, larger than women’s hands.
 Therefore, men generally choose wider wedding rings than women.

-Based on my experience as a jeweler for over twenty-five years, mens wedding bands are generally between 5mm and 8mm.
+Based on my experience as a jeweler for over twenty-five years, mens two tone wedding bands are generally between 5mm and 8mm.

-Most wedding bands for women have a width of between 2mm and 5mm.
+Most two tone wedding bands for women have a width of between 2mm and 5mm.
 This smaller size is not just because of the generally smaller size of women’s hands compared to men’s.
-It also has to do with the preference of many women to wear their two tone wedding bands with their two tone engagement rings, together known as bridal ring sets.
+It also has to do with the preference of many women to wear their two tone wedding bands with their diamond two tone engagement rings, together known as two tone bridal ring sets.